Batman: Arkham: Batman: Arkham Collection (2019)

 On September 6, 2019, the Batman: Arkham Collection was released in Europe for PlayStation 4 and Xbox One.
 It contains the remastered versions of Arkham Asylum and Arkham City from Return to Arkham and the premium edition of Arkham Knight.
 The physical edition of the collection includes discs for the first two games and a digital download code for the third game.

+Batman: Arkham Trilogy (2023)

+Although initially leaked via French retailer WTT in 2022, Batman: Arkham Trilogy was officially announced via Nintendo Direct on June 21, 2023.
+It contains Batman: Arkham Asylum, Arkham City, and Arkham Knight in one package with all of their respective DLC bundled in, and was released exclusively for the Nintendo Switch on December 1, 2023.
+It was developed by Turn Me Up.
+The physical edition only included Arkham Asylum on the cartridge, while Arkham City and Arkham Knight required a separate download.
+An additional alternate Batsuit inspired by Robert Pattinson's portrayal of the character in The Batman (2022) was added first to the Nintendo Switch version of Arkham Knight as part of the Trilogy before arriving on other platforms at a later date.
+The collection was dedicated to Kevin Conroy, who voiced Batman in these games.